 - Is it personal testimonials or opinions?

-- Is the information based on serious scientific data approved by recognised organisations in the field?
+- Is the information based on serious scientific data approved by recognized organizations in the field?

 - What is the source of information’s competency in health issues?

-- Is it someone with recognised medical training?
+- Is it someone with recognized medical training?

-- Is it a health organisation renowned in the field of vaccination?
+- Is it a health organization renowned in the field of vaccination?

-- Is the person a member of recognised associations of public health professionals, doctors, nurses or scientists?
+- Is the person a member of recognized associations of public health professionals, doctors, nurses or scientists?

-Some writers are merely presented as eminent ‘specialists’, internationally recognised researchers or renowned scientists.
-If there is no further mention of their training or their membership to a recognised organisation, be wary of the information
+Some writers are merely presented as eminent "specialists", internationally recognized researchers or renowned scientists.
+If there is no further mention of their training or their membership of a recognized organization, be wary of the information